khanhqthai/blog-app-nodejs/README.md

 2. start npm start, in folder /client -- this will run webpack and run the frontend.

 note to self: need to setup environmental variables, currently some of the api urls and mongodb are hardcoded.

+view demo here http://khanhthai.com:3001/ -- will be integrate with my personal site soon.